ibm-cloud-docs/sap/sap-provision-power-virtual-server-prepare-sles-hana.md

 ```
 ping -M do -c 4 -s 8972 <remote_host_or_ip>
 ```
+{: pre}

 The ping command sends 9 KB requests to the remote host.
 If one component can't handle jumbo frames, the package is broken into smaller pieces.
-This fragmentation is not allowed due to the `-M do` option.
-A `100% packet loss` error is generated if all components aren't able to handle jumbo frames.
+This fragmentation isn't allowed because of the `-M do` option.
+A `100% packet loss` error is generated if all components can't handle jumbo frames.

 To change the network adapter for the private network, follow the steps in [Configuring SUSE for the SAP HANA or SAP NetWeaver workload](/docs/sap?topic=sap-power-vs-set-up-infrastructure#power-vs-configure_system).